 5. Piece #5 — A modular technical pant

-Lower body layers are often overlooked in minimalist wardrobes, yet they strongly influence thermoregulation and comfort.
+Lower body gear is often overlooked in minimalist wardrobes, yet it strongly influences thermoregulation and comfort.

-- RIMO: hybrid softshell, windproof front + breathable back.
+- RIMO (men / women): hybrid softshell, windproof front + breathable back.
 Ideal for hiking, spring skiing, active travel.

 - CLIFTON: membrane pant, highly windproof, perfect for cool or variable weather.

-- NUNATAK: full hardshell for real rain risk or wet terrain.
+- NUNATAK (men / women): full hardshell for real rain risk or wet terrain.

 One piece can cover most uses depending on climate and activity.